9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 The deeper problem:

 When you constantly tell your partner it’s their fault for being upset, it creates an emotionally toxic environment.
-This kind of behavior cultivates resentment and discourages open communication, two major marriage killers.
+This kind of behavior cultivates resentment and discourages open communication, two major marriage destroyers.

 The fix:

-Instead of deflecting blame, own your actions.
-Listen to your partner’s feelings, validate them, and apologize when necessary.
+Instead of deflecting blame, own your actions like an adult.
+Listen to your spouse’s feelings, validate them, and apologize when necessary.
 By doing so, you create trust and create a safe space for future discussions.

-Promises of change, like apologies, are meaningless if they aren’t backed up by action.
-Saying, “I’ll change – but not today” only delays progress, leaving issues unresolved and causing frustration.
+Promises of change, like apologies, are manipulaltion if they aren’t backed up by action.
+Saying, “I’ll change – but not today” only delays progress, leaving issues unresolved and stagnating.
 This is one of the most dangerous excuses that wreck marriages, as it leads to empty promises and broken trust.
+It’s a form of future faking at best, and covert manipulation at it’s worst.

 The deeper problem:

 Empty promises create a cycle of disappointment.
-When your partner hears “I’ll change” repeatedly, but never sees action, they begin to lose faith in your commitment to the relationship.
+When your partner hears “I’ll change” repeatedly, but never sees action, they begin to lose faith in your commitment to the relationship – or that it will ever get better and grow.

 The fix: